chromium/chromium/tools/crates/create_update_cl.md

 ...
 ```

-### Workflow A: Single update CL
+### Major version update: Workflow A: Single update CL

-If the updating to a new major version doesn't require lots of Chromium changes,
+If updating to a new major version doesn't require lots of Chromium changes,
 then it may be possible to land the update in a single CL.
 This is typically
 possible when the APIs affected by the major version's breaking change either
 weren't used by Chromium, or were used only in a handful of places.